2019 CAPITAL CAMPAIGN: BUILDING HOPE

 Project Cost and Funding

 The addition, site/septic work & church repairs (water mitigation, insulation, basement & roof) are estimated to cost ~$400,000.
 To fund the build StJB has secured a NH Diocese Loan.
-About half the project cost and loan repayment will be funded by the Rectory sale; we pray at least 25%(~$100K) will come from this Capital Campaign: Building Hope.
-Anything raised over our goal will address & expedite our post-campus work (revamped parking lot, landscaping, etc).
+About half the project cost and loan repayment will be funded by the Rectory sale; we prayed that at least 25%(~$100K) would come from this Capital Campaign: Building Hope — and you have responded!
+Everything raised over our goal will address & expedite our post-campus work (revamped parking lot, landscaping, etc).

 Loving, Liberating & Life-Giving